ibm-cloud-docs/vpc/getting-started.md

 {:external: target="_blank" .external}
 {:download: .download}

-# Getting started with Virtual Private Cloud
+# Getting started with Virtual Private Cloud (VPC)
 {: #getting-started}

 With {{site.data.keyword.vpc_full}} (VPC), you can use the UI, CLI, and API to quickly provision generation 2 virtual server instances with high network performance.
 Use the following information to understand a simple use case for planning, creating, and configuring resources for your VPC, and learn about additional VPC overviews and tutorials.